Basic Usage

 UAssetAPI is only one layer of abstraction above the raw binary format, which means that it essentially gives you full access to every single aspect of a .uasset file.
 This means that performing very complex operations can be quite a challenge, so keep experimenting!

-You may find it useful while learning to export assets into JSON through the .SerializeJSON() method or through UAssetGUI, as the JSON format very closely mirrors the way that assets are laid out in UAssetAPI.
-You can also find lots of examples for UAssetAPI syntax and usage in the unit tests.
+method or through UAssetGUI, as the JSON format very closely mirrors the way that assets are laid out in UAssetAPI.
+You can also find some more examples for UAssettAPI syntax and usage under the More Examples page, and even more examples in the unit tests.